gladly-team/next-firebase-auth/README.md

 _Stuck?
 Search [discussions](https://github.com/gladly-team/next-firebase-auth/discussions) or open your own Q&A discussion describing what you've already tried._

-#### I get the error "[Some setting] should not be available on the client-side."
+#### I get the error "[Some setting] should not be available on the client side."

-We expect certain sensitive config values to be falsy on the client-side (see the [config validation code](https://github.com/gladly-team/next-firebase-auth/blob/main/src/config.js)).
+We expect certain sensitive config values to be falsy on the client side (see the [config validation code](https://github.com/gladly-team/next-firebase-auth/blob/main/src/config.js)).
 This is a precaution to make sure developers aren't accidentally bundling something like their Firebase private key with client JS.

-To fix this, ensure the config setting is `undefined` on the client-side by logging it to your browser console.
+To fix this, ensure the config setting is `undefined` on the client side by logging it to your browser console.
 You can use Next's `.env` support to set server-only variables.
 Never use the `NEXT_PUBLIC*` prefix for any secret values.

 #### I get an "INVALID_CUSTOM_TOKEN" error when trying to get a refresh token.

-This package will call [a Google endpoint](https://firebase.google.com/docs/reference/rest/auth#section-verify-custom-token) when it needs to refresh a token server-side.
+This package will call [a Google endpoint](https://firebase.google.com/docs/reference/rest/auth#section-verify-custom-token) when it needs to refresh a token server side.
 You're seeing an error from that request.

 To fix this, confirm that your `firebaseAdminInitConfig.credential.clientEmail` is correct.
 It should be the email paired with your Firebase private key.